86Box/docs/hardware/keyboard.rst

 Special keys
 ------------

-Some machines provide additional function or otherwise special keys on top of the standard PC layout.
+Some keyboards provide additional function or otherwise special keys on top of the standard PC layout.
 Those keys are mapped to ones present on modern keyboards within reason.

+Multimedia keys
+^^^^^^^^^^^^^^^

+Passthrough of Microsoft multimedia function keys such as :kbd:`Volume Up` and :kbd:`Play/Pause` can be disabled through the *Inhibit multimedia keys* option in the :ref:`Preferences window <usage/menubar:Tools>`.

 Olivetti
 ^^^^^^^^